BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 Ovary
 ```

 The following files are not included in our repository due to their large size, but if you have access to the ikaplow directory, you can use these paths.
+These are the ATAC-seq peak (i.e. open chromatin regions) files that you have selected after performing QC for step 1.
 Species 1, tissue 1:
 ```text
 /ocean/projects/bio230007p/ikaplow/HumanAtac/Pancreas/peak/idr_reproducibility/idr.optimal_peak.narrowPeak.gz